khongten001/gtk-theme-card/README.md

 # Card
-Card is a low contrast theme with a strong retro feel designed to be easy on the eyes.
+Card is a low contrast theme with a strong retro feel designed to reduce eye strain.